 Data Tracking for Students

 Do your students keep track of their own data?
 Do your students even know what the scores on their papers mean?
 Let us tell you– it’s a game changer when you start making students aware of their scores throughout the year.
+This is a great practice for your classroom management process.
 As teachers, we had our students track their scores throughout the year because we knew it made their learning more meaningful.
 By using data folders, students took pride in their assessments and scores.

 Student Data Tracking Improves Overall Grades